 The sheer joy of a fluffy, warm pancake gracing your face....I mean is there ANYTHING ELSE like it?
 I think not.
 I'm freaking out.

-So I’ve been making the most bomb dot com whole wheat pancakes lately inspired by this recipe, which I’ve made multiple times.
-I love my Fluffy Vegan Pancakes tons, but I have to admit—melted butter really kicks up the flavor a notch.
+I love my Whole Wheat Pancakes, Lemon Blueberry Pancakes, and Fluffy Vegan Pancakes, but I have to admit---melted butter really kicks up the flavor a notch.
 (You could totally use dairy-free buttery spread as well!)

-What I love most about these Whole Wheat Orange Pancakes is that they’re insanely flavorful thanks to the 100% OJ and more buttery/savory than sweet.
+What I love most about these is that they're insanely flavorful thanks to the 100% OJ and more buttery/savory than sweet.
 I originally made this recipe with one teaspoon of salt, which may sound like a lot, but it really helps with that classic pancake flavor.

-I thought they were perfect that way but I got feedback that they tasted salty (lolz) so I cut it down to 3/4 teaspoon.
+I thought they were perfect that way but I got feedback that they tasted salty so I cut it down to ¾ teaspoon.
 Use unsalted butter!

 I didn't include added sugar like I typically do in pancake batter so these babies are sweetened solely with 100% Florida Orange Juice.
 Because orange juice is so much more than a breakfast bev!